 - Add the water.
 The ingredients should be fully submerged.
 Place the pan over high heat and bring the ingredients to a boil for 10 minutes.
 Then turn the heat lower and put a lid on the pan.
 Cook the ham and trotter for 2 hours.

 - Then turn the heat off and let it all cool.
 Remove the ham hock and trotter.
 Strain the broth and discard the cooked vegetables.

 - Pour 3 cups (720 ml) of the broth in a pan again and bring it to a boil.

 Let the broth reduce by half.
 It should thicken a little.
 In the meantime pick the meat off the ham hock.
 There is no meat in the trotter.
 Discard any skin, bones, cartilage and fat.
 In the end I had 1 ⅓ lbs (600 g) of meat.

 Shred the boiled ham roughly.
-Combine the shredded ham and parsley in a mixing bowl.
+Combine the shredded ham, vinegar or lemon juice and parsley in a mixing bowl.
 Add pepper and salt to taste.

 Let it all cool for an hour at room temperature.
 Then wrap the cling film hanging from the sides around the ham hock terrine and put it in the fridge to set.
 Place a heavy weight on top of it.
 Let the terrine rest in the fridge for 24 to 48 hours.
 Unwrap and slice it up into thick slices.
 Serve cold.